On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of single iron particle combustion simulations

-A possible explanation for the overestimation of the particle temperature at higher oxygen concentrations could be due to assume infinitely fast internal transport for these high oxygen concentrations.
+A possible explanation for the overestimation of the particle temperature at higher oxygen concentrations could be due to assumption of an infinitely fast internal transport for cases with these high oxygen concentrations.
 As shown in Section \ref{sec:macresults}, the mass accommodation coefficient significantly decreases when the particle does not have a homogeneous composition, but a higher concentration of oxygen atoms near the surface.
 Since for high oxygen concentrations in the gas, the external diffusion of oxygen is fast, the diffusion of oxygen in the condensed phase could be rate-limiting.
-With an increasing oxidation stage $Z_\mathrm{O}$, and an increased oxygen concentration $X_\mathrm{O_2}$ in the gas phase, internal transport could limit the absorption rate of new oxygen molecule, and therefore limit the maximum particle temperature.
+With an increasing oxidation stage $Z_\mathrm{O}$ and an increased oxygen concentration $X_\mathrm{O_2}$ in the gas phase, internal transport could limit the absorption rate of new oxygen molecule, and therefore limit the maximum particle temperature.
+Another possible explanation is that the current point-particle model is not valid in case of these extreme conditions.
+While it is already taken into account that the evaporated gaseous iron(-oxide) will further oxidize, and therefore inhibit the oxygen diffusion towards the particle, more components must be taken into account.
+The dense nano-particle cloud surrounding the particle can to some extent affect the boundary layer.
+Therefore, the validity of Equation \ref{eq:mdot_cont} must be reconsidered.
+On the one hand, including gas-phase reactions will enhance the evaporating flux, since gaseous iron will immediately oxidize and is therefore consumed.
+On the other hand, a strong Stefan flow induced by the surface chemisorption of oxygen would inhibit evaporation.
+Furthermore, how the nano-particle cloud affects the heat transfer in the boundary layer is also not taken into account in the current point-particle model.
+In \cite{Thijs2022} boundary-layer resolved simulations are performed to validate the current point-particle model, but only simulations for relatively low oxygen concentrations are performed, without gas-phase kinetics.
+To validate the current point-particle model, boundary-layer resolved simulations at these high oxygen concentrations must be performed to investigate the validity of the current point-particle model under these extreme conditions.